catp0wer/catp0wer.github.io/_posts/2017-10-26-Hello-Selenium.md

 ![_config.yml]({{ site.baseurl }}/images/Selenium-weather13.JPG)

-I choose to use the `name`, because it is shorter.
+I choose to use the `name`, because it is shorter :).
 To find the element we use the `findElement` method specifying by which `attribute` it should search.
 In our case it searches by `name` which should be equal to `q`.
 Also we use the `sendKeys` method which types in our editable field the value “weather in Chisinau”.
 {% highlight java %}